openebs/spdk-rs/README.md

 cargo build
 ```

+However please note this may get out of sync as it's not the way we usually do it.
+We'll gladly accept PR's to sync up the nix build :)

 ## Building SPDK manually

 When making changes (or debugging) SPDK, it is often more convenient to have
 a local checkout of SPDK rather than dealing with packages.

 In order to have all other dependencies (except SPDK) properly installed,
-start Mayastor Nix shell with SPDK package disabled:
+start the Nix shell with SPDK package disabled:
 ```
 nix-shell --arg nospdk true
 ```
 Alternatively, it is possible to install all the dependencies required
 by SPDK manually.
 These steps are not covered in this manual.

 Now, clone and checkout a supported version of SPDK:
 ```